2017 Jakarta bombings: Motive

 The perpetrators were members of the Mudiriyah Bandung Raya, a terrorist group which had a connection with Bahrun Naim, the perpetrator of the 2016 Jakarta attacks.
 Bahrun Naim was an ISIS-affiliated terror group with a Tafkiri belief.
 Both the Mudiriyah Bandung Raya and Bahrun Naim shared this belief.
 The belief stated that the police was the group enemy number one and that the police were infidels.
 They were declared as infidels since the police halted, blocked and foiled terror plots.
-The police were also declared as infidels because the police wouldn't accept the concept of caliphate in Indonesia, whereas the terror group praised the ideology of the caliphate.
-The police also stated that civilians, even fellow Muslims, that didn't accept the ideology of caliphate in Indonesia were also called as infidels by the terror group.
+The police were also declared as infidels because the police would not accept the concept of caliphate in Indonesia, whereas the terror group praised the ideology of the caliphate.
+The police also stated that civilians, even fellow Muslims, that did not accept the ideology of caliphate in Indonesia were also called as infidels by the terror group.

 Reactions

 Domestic

 Indonesian President Joko Widodo appealed for calm, and later condemned the bombings, sending condolences to the families of the victims and ordering the police to crack down on terrorism.

 President Joko Widodo, First Lady Iriana Widodo, Vice President Jusuf Kalla, Head of Indonesian National Intelligence Agency Budi Gunawan and Vice Head of Indonesian National Police Syafruddin visited the blast site on the night of 25 May 2017.
 During this visit, the President ordered that the Indonesian Representative Council should approve the anti-terrorism bill immediately.
 He added that Indonesians should gather in unity to fight terrorism and radicalization, stating that "there is no place in our country for terrorism to grow".

 Numerous political figures and religious institutions also condemned the attack and offered their sincere condolences to the victims of the attack.
-The Vice Secretary of the United Development Party (Partai Persatuan Pembangunan) Ahmad Baidowi condemned the attack, stating that "there are no religions that teach us to kill each other, especially Islam."
+The Vice Secretary of the United Development Party (PPP) Ahmad Baidowi condemned the attack, stating that "there are no religions that teach us to kill each other, especially Islam."
 The Indonesian Ulema Council followed the condemnation, stating that "violence in the name of any religion is a crime on humanity and can not be accepted or tolerated.
 No religions teach us to kill anyone."
 Islamic Group Muhammadiyah later joined the condemnation, stating that "the attack was a heinous, uncivilized attack."
 They later added that "terrorism knows no religion" and added to citizens to not link the attack to a specific religion.

 The Minister of Maritime Affairs Luhut Binsar Pandjaitan also issued a written statement on his Facebook account, condemning such 'heinous acts on police and civilians', and added that Indonesian should stick together and arise to fight terrorism.
 Interior Minister Tjahjo Kumolo also condemned the bombings, asking Indonesians to stand up against radicalization in Indonesia and for unity.